This in-depth travel guide to the best things to do in Bristol is brought to you by locally-based expat Laura, as part of my UK travel guides series.

 This former passenger steamship was the longest of her kind from 1845 – 1854.
 It’s another iconic Isambard Kingdom Brunel creation, which sailed the passage from Bristol to New York City.
-Now the SS Great Britain sits in a dry dock on Bristol’s Harbourside as a museum and one of Bristol’s most visited attractions.
+Now the SS Great Britain sits in a dry dock on Bristol’s Harbourside as a museum and one of Bristol’s best-loved family-friendly attractions.

 It’s not just for the kids either!
 The history here is incredible and the fact that you have access to most areas of the ship is just amazing.
 Explore the belly of the ship and see where animals were kept, and the kitchen staff worked.
 Move up to the different floors and see how the style of accommodation changed depending on your status.
 And, of course, go above deck to see the views of Bristol.
 Maybe even climb the rigging if you’re brave enough!

 The oldest and most loved market in Bristol can be found in the old part of the city off Corn Street.
 With over 60 stalls offering all sorts of local foods, produce, baked goods and independently sold products it’s not hard to see why St Nick’s Market was named one of the 10 best in all of the UK.
 In addition to the abundance of food options, there are also vendors selling their craft in the covered portion of the market and a farmers market that takes place every Wednesday too.